School governing bodies are made up of people from school communities. People who want to make a positive addition to children's learning.

 - acting as a critical friend

 Governors govern rather than manage.
-Their role is one of direction and focus; they make decisions collectively on matters such as performance targets, school policies, and the school's development plan.
-As well as providing support and advice to the headteacher, their role is to challenge the headteacher by gathering views and asking searching questions to make sure that any decisions taken are in the best interest of the school.
+Their role is one of direction and focus.
+They make decisions together on matters such as performance targets, school policies, and the school's plan.
+As well as providing support and advice to the headteacher, their role is to challenge the headteacher.
+This is done by gathering views, asking searching questions making sure decisions are in the best interest of the school.

-Governors report to parents on the school's achievements and respond to inspection recommendations.
+Governors report to parents on the school's achievements and respond to inspection findings.
 They also hear appeals from pupils and staff and consider complaints.

 Barnsley Governors Association

 Governors in Barnsley can become members of the Barnsley Governors Association.
-This is the independent, democratic, non-political association of school governing bodies in the Barnsley area, which supports, promotes and improves school governance.
-Their site provides latest news, events, information and support for all governors in the borough.
+It supports, promotes and improves school governance.
+Their site provides latest news, events and support for all governors in the borough.